Mona Lisa Smile Diamond Necklace - Cross Jewelers

 A smile always gives; it’s ready to receive, too.

-When I first saw this necklace, I thought of my week in Paris, my two days at the Louvre, my five minutes with the Mona Lisa, and yes, the enigmatic smile.
+When I first saw this necklace, I thought of my week in Paris, my two days at the Louvre Museum and the time I spent with the Mona Lisa, and yes, her enigmatic smile.
 This is a simple necklace with eleven natural earth-mined diamonds, on a bold gold woven wheat chain.
-The diamond weight is just over 3/4 carat.
+The diamond weight is 3/4 carat ±.

 I could see the change immediately.
 The temperature in the room cooled.
 She cooled.
 She looked different.
 She was different.
 The smile was gone.
 This beautiful young woman, who, as part of this couple, was so alluring moments before was now plain.
 They, as a couple who had made it difficult to stay focused on my book, were gone.